dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/authentication.md

 ### Which token type should you use

-The following use cases highlight scenarios where you should use a personal access token (PAT) vs. a service token.
-Service tokens are broadly used for any production workflow where service accounts are required.
-PATs are recommended only for developmental workflows _or_ dbt Cloud client workflows that require user context.
+You should use service tokens broadly for any production workflow where you need a service account.
+You should use PATs only for developmental workflows _or_ dbt Cloud client workflows that require user context.
+The following examples show you when to use a personal access token (PAT) or a service token:

 * **Connecting a partner integration to dbt Cloud** &mdash; Some examples include Hightouch, Datafold, a custom app you’ve created, etc. These types of integrations should use a service token instead of a PAT because service tokens give you visibility, and you can scope them to only what the integration needs and ensure the least privilege.
 We highly recommend switching to a service token if you’re using a user API key for these integrations today.
 * **Production Terraform** &mdash; Use a service token since this is a production workflow and is acting as a service account and not a user account.